benjaminion/upgrading-ethereum-book/src/book.md

 ### Introduction

-TODO: rework and synthesis - this text is from the original Genesis
+TODO: rework and synthesis - this text is from the original Genesis.

 Before the Ethereum beacon chain genesis has been triggered, and for every Ethereum proof-of-work block, let `candidate_state = initialize_beacon_state_from_eth1(eth1_block_hash, eth1_timestamp, deposits)` where: